feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation rates, main industries, and challenges faced."
+#> [1] "Research the current economic situation in Algeria, including key sectors, GDP growth, and challenges."
 #>
 #> [[1]]$response
+#> As of 2024, Algeria's economy relies heavily on hydrocarbon exports, which
-#> As of 2024, Algeria's GDP growth is modest, around 2-3%, with inflation rates
+#> account for over 90% of export revenues.
+GDP growth is modest, around 2-3%
-#> near 5-7%.
-The economy relies heavily on hydrocarbons (oil and gas), accounting
+#> annually, constrained by fluctuating oil prices, structural unemployment, and
-#> for about 95% of exports and 60% of government revenue.
-Key challenges include
+#> the need for economic diversification away from oil dependency.
+Key challenges
-#> economic diversification, high unemployment, and dependence on volatile global
+#> include youth unemployment, inflation, and political reforms to attract foreign
-#> energy prices.
+#> investment.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE